CS-5004-Spring-2025/Website/Syllabus.md

 assignments.
 Make sure to check the schedule early and often for course updates and information.

 The Modules section of the Canvas course provides links to a library of videos specifically produced for Align students.
-These will serve as a useful foundation for your learning.
+These are provided as a supplementary resource for your learning.
+We may not cover all material that appears there.
+Any material that is required by this version of the course will be explicitly identified in class or on the class GitHub pages.

 There is no required text, but the following repository includes a README resource guide that includes links to many books and other resources that will be useful: [Resources](https://github.com/CS-5004-Spring-2025/Resources)